 Amendments to IAS 1 and IFRS Practice Statement 2 Disclosure of Accounting Policies The amendments to IAS 1 and IFRS 2 Practice Statement 2 are intended to help preparers decide which accounting policies to disclose in their financial statements.
 The amendments require disclosure of material accounting policy information rather than significant accounting policies.
 Guidance was provided on how an entity can identify material accounting policy information.
 The amendments clarify that accounting policy information may be material by its nature even if the amounts are immaterial and if users of financial statements would need it to understand other relevant information in the financial statements.
 January 1st 2023 / Not specified The amendment will have no material effect on the financial statements.
+Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction The amendments are intended to clarify how companies should account for deferred taxes on leases and extinguished liabilities.
+January 1st 2023 / Not specified The amendment will have no material effect on the financial statements.
 IFRS 14 Regulatory Deferral Accounts (effective for annual periods beginning on or after January 1st 2016) - the European Commission decided not to commence the process of approval of this interim standard for use in the EU until the final version of IFRS 14 is issued.
 Not specified The amendment will have no material effect on the financial statements.
 Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture, and subsequent amendments, the effective date postponed until completion of research on the equity method.
 Not specified The amendment will have no material effect on the financial statements.

-5. Corrections of prior period errors
+6. Corrections of prior period errors